gusreid/gus-reid/content/about.md

 #### Reframing practice
 Movement is about more than just getting fit, being "functional", longevity or preventing illness.
 The body offers feedback on how our minds work.
 Movement has the potential to be the vehicle through which we awaken unrecognised aspects of our mind; revealing emotional dispositions towards self, life and others.
 As we free ourselves from these dispositions we learn to rest as Being.

-As we become more aligned with, *and centred in*, our essential nature we have more possibility to generate internal states that move us in a satisfying, aligning, competent and graceful direction - the world begins to open up for us and shit just works right!
+As we become more aligned with, *and centred in*, our essential nature we have more possibility to generate internal states that move us in a satisfying, aligning, competent and graceful direction - the world begins to open up for us and stuff just works right!

 I'm passionate about movement; not only as a therapeutic tool, but as vehicle for transformation.
 And it's my joy to share the potential of movement to awaken the wisdom of the body.

 <!-- ![alt text](/images/58.png) -->